xkohutka/documentation/asicde-docker.md

 2. [Configure the services](#configuration)
 3. Deploy the backend stack
    1. Running production-ready backend (`master` branch)
-      - Run `docker-compose up -f docker-compose.yml`
+      - Run `docker-compose -f docker-compose.yml up`
    2. Running development/staging backend (`dev` branch)
-      - Run `docker-compose up -f docker-compose.dev.yml`
+      - Run `docker-compose -f docker-compose.dev.yml up`
 4. Your backend will be ready on the port defined in the `router` module - the default is `TCP 10000`

 <h3 id="backend-development-deployment">Backend development deployment - Custom <u>BACKEND</u> with Docker frontend and database</h3>